 The Warden's House on Monument Street is a remarkable work of architecture and a unique reminder of the history of justice and injustice in Baltimore.
 The Warden's House was built as part of a larger city jail designed by local architects Thomas and James M. Dixon and erected between 1855 and 1859.
 Originally, this structure served as both a gateway through the jail's perimeter wall and a residence with the warden's apartment to the structure's west side and a suite for a clerk on the east.
 Unsurprisingly, it more closely resembles a fortress than a house with battlements on the towers, projecting turrets, and lancet windows.

-All of the other buildings and the wall were torn down by the mid-1960s to make way for a new Baltimore City Detention Center.
+The main jail was altered beyond recognition and the wall was torn down around the mid-1960s take make way for the expansion of the Baltimore City Detention Center.
 But the Warden’s House survived and won recognition for its unique Gothic design when the Baltimore Commission for Historical and Architectural Preservation made it a local landmark in 1986.
 The site itself has an even longer history as the site of the city's first jail erected in 1800.

 In the late eighteenth century, a local sheriff controlled the city jail and, according to John H.B.
 Latrobe, revenue from the jail's operation made up "most lucrative part of his income."
 For the new jail, the state legislature established a new system where the warden worked under the supervision of a board of visitors and was paid a fixed salary.
 In 1832, Latrobe called it "on the whole, an excellent and well conducted establishment."